BichHoang8968/influx_cxx/docker/README_GitHub.md

 Usage of creating influxdb-cxx RPM packages
 =====================================

 This document is about how to create and publish rpm packages of influxdb-cxx to GitHub.
+- It provided 2 tools to create InfluxDB CXX Client RPMs, [refer](#creating-influxdb-cxx-rpm-packages).
+- Additionally, we also provide Github Actions for creating influxdb-cxx RPM packages, [refer](#usage-of-github-actions).

 Environment for creating rpm of influxdb-cxx
 =====================================